TheLazySquid/Gimloader/README.md

 </details>

+These buttons can be disabled in the settings section.

 Once in the mod menu, you can create or import plugins with the two buttons at the top.
 There are some example plugins [here](/plugins/).

-You can check for updates to the modloader with the update button at the top left.
-If it is the first time you do this, Tampermonkey will ask whether to allow Gimloader to use cross-origin resources.
-Hit "Always allow" so you don't have to do this every time.
+Some plugins depend on libraries, which you can manage in the libraries tab.
+Some plugins may also add hotkeys that you can change, which will be in the hotkeys tab.

 ## Gimhook Compatibility